 There is a new technology around every corner.
 Customer and client expectations are evolving at an ever increasing pace.

-There are two key parts to figuring out WHY, first of all, clearly articulate and agree on one or two key change drivers and the results you want to achieve.
-This will define the context and the direction of the change you will introduce and the value to your enterprise of investing in this change.
+There are two key parts to focusing the WHY change.
+First of all, clearly articulate and agree on one or two key change drivers and the results you want to achieve.
+This clear articulation will define the context and the direction of the change you will introduce and the value to your enterprise of investing in this change.

-If you have too many and vaguely understood change drivers, you will not be able to focus your business change to attain the specific results that you desire.
-Some common change drivers are;
+If you have too many and vaguely understood change drivers, you will not be able to focus your business change and thus you will not be able to attain the specific results that you desire.
+Some common change drivers to consider are;

 - Expanding market share,